braph-software/BRAPH-2/tutorials/general/readme.md

 ### New Data Types

 Additionally, BRAPH 2.0 allows users to incorporate new data types by following the provided guidelines, expanding the range of analyses and insights that can be achieved.
+This can be done by following the [Tutorial to Implement a new Subject](link-to-tutorial).

 ## Tutorials for Using the BRAPH 2 Graphical User Interfaces (GUI)